 What is Google BERT Update?

-Google BERT stands for Bidirectional Encoder Representations from Transformers, but Google is likely hoping you’ll imagine Bert from Sesame Street.
-In layman’s terms, it’s an algorithm that better understands and intuits what users want when they type something into a search engine, like a neural network for the Google search engine that helps power user queries.
-BERT is a form of open-source intelligence that allows computers to better understand user queries through natural language processing
+Google BERT stands for Bidirectional Encoder Representations from Transformers.
+Google BERT is an algorithm that better understands and intuits what users want when they type something into a search engine, like a neural network for the Google search engine that helps power user queries.
+BERT is a form of open-source intelligence that allows computers to better understand user queries through natural language processing.
+Google is likely hoping you’ll imagine Bert from Sesame Street.

 Google continually makes adjustments so its search functions are more user-friendly, but it can take some time before businesses see just how it will affect their SEO practices.
 A recent update, Google BERT, stands to affect 10% of all searches.